Kotlin/dokka/docs/topics/formats/dokka-markdown.md

 </tab>
 <tab title="CLI" group-key="cli">

-Since GFM format is implemented as a [Dokka plugin](dokka-plugins.md#apply-dokka-plugins), you need to [download the JAR file](https://repo1.maven.org/maven2/org/jetbrains/dokka/gfm-plugin/%dokkaVersion%/gfm-plugin-%dokkaVersion%.jar) and pass it to `pluginsClasspath`.
+Since the GFM format is implemented as a [Dokka plugin](dokka-plugins.md#apply-dokka-plugins), you need to [download the JAR file](https://repo1.maven.org/maven2/org/jetbrains/dokka/gfm-plugin/%dokkaVersion%/gfm-plugin-%dokkaVersion%.jar) and pass it to `pluginsClasspath`.